& Construction

 Professional CAD/CAM tools built on Inventor and AutoCAD

-The two most important principles in design for assembly are to minimize the number of parts or components in a product and to minimize the number and complexity of assembly operations needed to put the product together.
-When designers seek to minimize part count, they can use ingenuity to develop more durable products that are easier to manufacture, repair, and maintain.
-Designers practicing DFA work toward a low part count and pursue simple part shapes, which can be faster and less complicated to assemble.
+The two most important principles in design for assembly are to minimize the number of parts in a product and to minimize the complexity of assembly operations.
+By reducing part count, designers can create more durable products that are easier to manufacture, repair, and maintain.
+DFA aims for a low part count and simple part shapes, making assembly faster and less complicated.

 Taking advantage of design for assembly can lead to benefits throughout a product’s lifecycle of design, manufacturing, and maintenance.